-For the spring, summer, and fall 2020 semesters, the Graduate Council has granted a blanket exception to the rule that all members of a QE committee and the student must attend in person; all members of QE meetings can attend remotely.
+Through Summer 2021, the Graduate Council has granted a blanket exception to the rule that all members of a QE committee and the student must attend in person; all members of QE meetings can attend remotely.
 However, for record-keeping purposes, and to support students and departments should questions about the exam arise, departments are required to submit a short memo describing the exam to the Graduate Degrees office using the Degrees Exceptions eForm.
 This memo should describe the location and technological circumstances or tools to be used of all members, including the student (e.g., all members will use Zoom, the chair will ensure all technological needs are addressed during the exam, etc.) We have provided a memo template for department use.
 Either the chair of the committee or the Graduate Student Affairs Officer should gather pertinent details from all members; the GSAO should submit this memo using the Degrees Exception eForm in Campus Solutions.

 If the Zoom meeting is experiencing repeated technical difficulties, or disruptions during an exam, the chair should immediately adjourn the meeting.
 Please see the Graduate Division Guidelines on Qualifying Exam Adjournment here (scroll down a little after hitting the link).